Engine Lathe Basics 211

 cutting speed

-The rate at which a workpiece and cutting tool move past one another at their point of contact.
-Cutting speed on a lathe measures the rate at which a workpiece rotates past a tool.
+The measurement of how fast the cutting tool and workpiece move past one another at their point of contact.
+Cutting speed on a manual lathe measures the rate at which a workpiece rotates past a tool.

 cutting tool

-A device made of hard, tough material that is used to remove metal by creating chips.
-Cutting tools are either single or multi-point tools.
+A device made of hard, tough material that removes material from a workpiece.
+Cutting tools are made out of different materials and can be single or multi-point tools.

 dead center

 A center that remains stationary during a turning operation.
-A dead center does not turn with the workpiece.
+The dead center is located in the tailstock spindle.

 depth of cut